inspiringsource/nextjs-storybook-fullstack-architecture/README.md

-A complete Nextjs Storybook architecture to start a project with a small team and scale up to a production.
+A complete Nextjs Storybook architecture to start a project with a small team and scale up to production.

 - Dir Structure
 - Prettier